gswatipenn/SfmLearner-Pytorch/README.md

 # SfMLearner with Transformer Depth Net
-This branch builds on the [master] (https://github.com/gswatipenn/SfmLearner-Pytorch/tree/master) branch and replaces CNN based depth net with DPT transformer network for more accurate depth estimation.
+This [branch](https://github.com/gswatipenn/SfmLearner-Pytorch/tree/transformer_nets) builds on top of the [master](https://github.com/gswatipenn/SfmLearner-Pytorch/tree/master) branch and replaces CNN based depth net with DPT transformer network for more accurate depth estimation.
 For specifics related to the master branch (i.e. original code forked from [ClementPinard/SfmLearner-Pytorch](https://github.com/ClementPinard/SfmLearner-Pytorch)), refer to it's README instead.
 This README talks about only the diff from original and additional specs.

 Modified Pytorch implementation : Swati Gupta (gswati@seas.upenn.edu), Manasa Sathyan (msathyan@seas.upenn.edu)

 ## Preamble
 This codebase was developed and tested with Pytorch 1.13.0, CUDA 11.7 and Debian GNU/Linux 10.
-Original code was developed in Pytorch 1.0.1, you can access it in the master branch.
+Original code was developed in Pytorch 1.0.1, you can access it in the [master](https://github.com/gswatipenn/SfmLearner-Pytorch/tree/master) branch.

 ## Prerequisite